-But then there are different kinds of bacon to enjoy – and one of them is Canadian bacon, as it is known in the United States.
-Canadian bacon is a little more like ham than bacon because of the way it is served – made from back bacon and formed into a cylindrical shape and is sold ready to eat.
+Many people think that Canadian bacon is a little more like ham than actual bacon, because of the way it is served.
+Made from back bacon and formed into a cylindrical shape, this type of meat is sold ready to eat.

-The History of Canadian Bacon Day
+History of National Canadian Bacon Day

 If you were to go to Canada and ask for Canadian bacon, you might be met with a few confused looks.
 In Canada, it is usually known instead as ‘back bacon’, or simply ‘ham’.
 If you just asked for bacon in Canada, you would likely receive the same streaky pork belly slices that you’d be used to in the United States.

 National Canadian Bacon Day was created in celebration and honor of this tasty, versatile meat from the land that is beloved for ice hockey, maple syrup, and, of course, this type of bacon.

 Celebrating National Canadian Bacon Day brings with it the obvious choice of partaking in a meal that includes (or, better yet, is centered around) Canadian Bacon.
 Most likely this will be eaten for breakfast, but it doesn’t have to be.

 The great news is that even folks who don’t know how to do much cooking can make this simple pork cut into something delectable.
 Even the most inexperienced of cooks can make a go of it on National Canadian Bacon Day!